My name is Brian Burling – I am the founder of eMotimo.

 Words really won’t do it justice.
 The challenge I put to any user, blogger, or publication that wants to understand this more and our user’s perspective is to do a side by side image comparison of their product to the current eMotimo ST4 and any other product on the market.
 We’d love to put one together ourselves, and we will if Kessler allows us to use their images, but that is wishful thinking at best.

 Addition 8/4/2020 - Cinema 5D who recently changed their name to CineD posted a good side by side.
-We also updated our header image as a user told us in the comments below that this appeared deceptive.
+We also updated our header image.

 Both paths are totally legal.
 Kessler is not infringing on patents or trademarks, or IP, or copyright of eMotimo.
 Also, to be completely clear, Kessler didn’t just reverse engineer our stuff and put our electronics in.
 They use their own motor drives, processors, and build their own firmwares.